pomerium/pomerium/docs/enterprise/concepts.md

 Self-service has [several benefits](https://www.usenix.org/system/files/login/articles/login_winter16_05_cittadini.pdf):

 - Frees global administrators from continuously modifying the configuration per user requests
-- Encourages service owners to own their configuration fragment
+- Encourages service owners to own their own route configuration and policy
 - Ensures a reasonable compromise between development velocity and security controls

 Unlike with a VPN, or network driven access control mechanisms, application owners (with limited access permissions managed through namespaces) can maintain route and policy configuration for their own services, while  higher level operations, security, and identity teams are able to enforce higher level authorization and access policies.